-Jimmy recently represented Indian Nations in significant compact litigation with the state of Oklahoma—saving one nation several million dollars on a tobacco compact renewal dispute and saving another tens of millions of dollars in a gaming compact arbitration defeating the state’s efforts to unlawfully tax tribally-supported sales transactions on tribal lands.
+Jimmy has successfully represented Indian Nations in significant compact litigation with the state of Oklahoma—saving one nation several million dollars on a tobacco compact renewal dispute and defeating Oklahoma’s efforts to unlawfully tax tribally-supported sales transactions on tribal lands.

-Jimmy was named 2014 and 2016 Lawyer of the Year for gaming law, and 2018 and 2020 Lawyer of the Year for Native American law in Oklahoma City by Best Lawyers, the oldest and most respected peer-review publication in the legal profession.* He has also been ranked in Chambers USA Band 3 in 2017, named a 2015 – 2017 Litigation Star by Benchmark Litigation and recognized in Oklahoma Super Lawyers in several specialty areas.*
+Jimmy was named Oklahoma City Lawyer of the year for Gaming Law in 2014 and 2016, for Litigation – Real Estate in 2017 and 2019, for Native American law in 2018 and 2020, and for Litigation – Banking and Finance in 2021 by Best Lawyers, the oldest and most respected peer-review publication in the legal profession.* He has also been ranked in Chambers USA Band 3 in 2017, named a 2015 – 2018 Litigation Star by Benchmark Litigation and recognized in Oklahoma Super Lawyers in several specialty areas, including the Top 50 Oklahoma Super Lawyers list for 2018.*

-In 2009, Jimmy received the William G. Paul Oklahoma Justice Award, awarded annually by Legal Aid Services of Oklahoma, Inc. on behalf of Oklahoma’s justice community for commitment to “the American promise of equal justice for all.”
-Jimmy was the recipient of the Oklahoma Bar Association John E. Shipp Award for Ethics in 2006.
+At the Oklahoma Bar Association meeting in November, 2022, Jimmy will be receiving the OBA Joe Stamper Distinguished Service Award for long time service to the bar association or contribution to the legal profession.
+In 2009, he received the William G. Paul Oklahoma Justice Award, conferred annually by Legal Aid Services of Oklahoma, Inc. on behalf of Oklahoma’s justice community for commitment to “the American promise of equal justice for all.”
+Jimmy was the recipient of the OBA John E. Shipp Award for Ethics in 2006.
 That same year, the Oklahoma County Bar Association presented him with both the Leadership in Law Award for service to the legal profession, especially toward increasing diversity and pro bono service, and its highest award, the Bobby G. Knapp Bar Leadership Award for sustained leadership, distinguished by stewardship and professionalism reflecting the highest values of the legal community.
-He is a former president of the Oklahoma Bar Foundation and served for years on the Supreme Court of Oklahoma Uniform Civil Jury Instructions Committee.
+He is a former President of the Oklahoma County Bar Association and the Oklahoma Bar Foundation, and served for many years on the Supreme Court of Oklahoma Uniform Civil Jury Instructions Committee.

 Jimmy is actively engaged in professional, community and philanthropic activities: